DOI$^2$: Contrasting Shapes of Sturmian words

 \end{theorem} In conclusion, since the main term in the estimate~\eqref{eqM} becomes positive for $x$ large enough, it follows that there is a significant quantifiable bias towards the odd divisors of any Sturmian word.

-\textit{Acknowledgements. } { The author would like to thank the children who showed sacrifice and temerity while trying to prove uniqueness in \hyperref[labelProblem2b]{Problem2b}, to R\u azvan Diaconescu and Marian V\^aj\^aitu for sharing their puzzlement, to Alexandru Zaharescu for his smitten ideas and inspiring solutions, and to the referees for carefully reading the manuscript and for their remarks on the Waring's problem, from Hilbert's proof to the more recent results in~\cite{DHL2000} and~\cite{Sik2016}.
+\textit{Acknowledgements. } { The author would like to thank the children who showed sacrifice and temerity while trying to prove uniqueness in Problem~\hyperref[labelProblem2b]{2b}, to R\u azvan Diaconescu and Marian V\^aj\^aitu for sharing their puzzlement, to Alexandru Zaharescu for his smitten ideas and inspiring solutions, to Michel Marcus and to the referees for carefully reading the manuscript and for their remarks on the Waring's problem, from Hilbert's proof to the more recent results in~\cite{DHL2000} and~\cite{Sik2016}.

 Calculations and plots were generated using the free open-source mathematics software system \texttt{SAGE}: \href{http://www.sagemath.org}{http://www.sagemath.org}}.